BFB2q/OSdowngrade/README.md

 Now with downgrading out the way it's time to do the actual extension hack (Luckily this is a simple process)
 ----------------------------------------------------------------------------------------------------------------------------

-1) go to https://pastebin.com/raw/EugX5nk4 or https://pastebin.com/raw/GfNXgGve and copy all the code on the site
+1) go to https://pastebin.com/raw/EugX5nk4 (INGOT) or https://pastebin.com/raw/GfNXgGve (LTBEEF and copy all the code on the site

 2) make a new bookmark and put the code you just copied into it and name it anything